Turkish Citizenship by Investment: The Ultimate Guide

 The Step-By-Step Turkish Citizenship Application Process

-Neither is there a requirement to live in Turkey.
 Your family members (spouse and kids under 18 years of age) can also obtain Turkish citizenship as long as you fulfil the requirements as the principal applicant.

-It is important to remember that the process involves a substantial amount of paperwork, such as official translations, apostilles, notary certifications and photographs.
-We highly recommend that you entrust this to a certified professional.
-The last thing you want to do is worry about keeping track of all these requirements.
+We highly recommend that you entrust this to a professional.
+The last thing you want to do is worry about keeping track of all these requirements or make mistakes with important documents.

-It should also be noted that, as with most other programs, some nationalities are banned from the Turkish CBI including Armenia, Cuba, Nigeria, North Korea and Syria.
+It should also be noted that, as with most other programs, some nationalities are banned from the Turkish CBI, including Armenia, Cuba, Nigeria, North Korea and Syria.

 Here’s what you need to do to get Turkey CBI.
 For the sake of illustrating the process, we’ll assume you’re going the real estate route.
 However, the process for other investment types is similar.